thierrygosselin/assigner/README.md

 [![DOI](https://zenodo.org/badge/14548/thierrygosselin/assigner.svg)](https://zenodo.org/badge/latestdoi/14548/thierrygosselin/assigner)
 <!-- badges: end -->

-The name **assigner** |əˈsʌɪn| is rooted in the latin word *assignare*.
+The name **assigner** |əˈsʌɪn| is rooted in the Latin word *assignare*.
-It’s first use in french dates back to XIIIe.
+Its first use in French dates back to XIIIe.

 For the logo, I was inspired by the [Northern Atlantic Octupus](https://500px.com/photo/3885192/nature-a-reflexion-by-thierry-gosselin).
-I was fortunate to spent a lot of times with one during my PhD.
+I was fortunate to spend a lot of times with one during my PhD.
 These incredible creatures have 8 arms and [thousands of suckers](https://500px.com/photo/3885141/stuck-on-me-by-thierry-gosselin) that they can control independently.
 Octopus are really the best